NicholeWhite/ExpenseTracker/README.md

-# Nicole's CPSC 210 Project: Task 1&2
+# Nicole's CPSC 210 Project
 ## Budget/Expense Tracker

 **What will the application do?** <br>